Boundary value problems and Hardy spaces for elliptic systems with block structure: Introduction and main results

-In the figures below, we collect compatible well-posedness results from the previous section on thick horizontal boundary segments at $s=0$ and $s=1$.
+In the Figures~\ref{fig: diagram general}, \ref{fig: diagram p+large}, \ref{fig: diagram p-small} below we are going to unite \emph{all} results of the monograph on (compatible) well-posedness of boundary value problems.
+First, we collect compatible well-posedness results from the previous section on thick horizontal boundary segments at $s=0$ and $s=1$.
 For $p=\infty$, we can represent these results also on a thick vertical segment at $\nicefrac{1}{p}=0$.
 Empty circles indicate boundary points that are not contained in a segment of well-posedness.
 This allows us to create a map $f \mapsto u$ for different values of $(\nicefrac{1}{p},s)$ on these lines and, roughly speaking, we can interpolate to fill in a shaded region for compatible solvability of both fractional problems.\footnote{The fact that not only the data spaces but also the interior control from the functionals $S$ and $W$ interpolate, shows again that these are natural classes of solutions from our perspective.}

 Of course, interpolation does not preserve uniqueness.
-Still, we shall be able to show uniqueness (and hence compatible well-posedness) even in a possibly larger region than for existence of a solution.\footnote{{The corresponding regions and the proof of the uniqueness theorems can all be found in Section~\ref{sec: uniqueness}.}}
+Still, we shall be able to show uniqueness (and hence compatible well-posedness) even in a possibly larger region than for existence of a solution.\footnote{{The corresponding regions and the proofs of the uniqueness theorems in the non-fractional and fractional cases can all be found in Section~\ref{sec: uniqueness}, together with illustrations of uniqueness regions (Figures~\ref{fig: diagram-uniqueness-general} and \ref{fig: diagram-uniqueness-p+large}).
+That section can be read almost independently of the rest of the monograph and we use quite original techniques for establishing uniqueness.}}

 \begin{thm} Let $0<s<1$ and $1_*<p\le \infty$.
 If $(\nicefrac{1}{p},s)$ belongs to the region displayed in Figure~\ref{fig: diagram general}, Figure~\ref{fig: diagram p+large} or Figure~\ref{fig: diagram p-small} (including the thick vertical segment), then $(D)_{\Xdot^{s,p}}^\Le$ is compatibly well-posed. \end{thm}